apache/apisix/docs/en/latest/FAQ.md

     prefix: "/apisix"
 ```

-## What is the difference between SSLS and tls.client_cli in upstream configurations, and ssl_trusted_certificate in config-default.yaml?
+## What is the difference between SSLS and tls.client_cert in upstream configurations, and ssl_trusted_certificate in config-default.yaml?

 The `ssls` is managed through the `/apisix/admin/ssls` API.
 If APISIX needs to receive HTTPS requests from the Internet, the certificate stored here is used for handshake.
 Multiple certificates can be configured in SSLS, and APISIX uses Server Name Indication (SNI) to differentiate between certificates of different domains.